-However, the nature of many collaborative projects (including those fundamental to the creation and development of the NYOI) transforms the above general point into a centrally important one: one which is crucial for realising collaborative potential, attaining shared goals, and working together to become trend-setters and game-changers within an area of activity or sector.
+However, the nature of many collaborative projects (including those fundamental to the creation and development of the NYOI) transforms the above general point into a centrally important one: one which is crucial for realising collaborative potential, attaining shared goals and working together to become game-changers within an area of activity or sector.

-Many, if not most, collaborations are formed for one purpose: to combine people, activities and organisations in new ways to create new approaches to seemingly impossible challenges.
-So old and limiting assumptions that in most contexts inhibit creative thinking and problem solving (an outcome which is bad enough) will quickly become existential threats to collaborations.
+Many, if not most, collaborations are formed for one purpose: to combine people, activities and organisations in new ways to create new approaches to difficult and sometimes seemingly impossible challenges.
+This means that old and limiting assumptions, which in most contexts inhibit creative thinking and problem solving (an outcome which is bad enough), will quickly become existential threats to collaborations.

 A collaboration which cannot think and act innovatively is like a bucket with a hole in it: people and ideas may flow into it but, pressed upon by the gravity of old thinking, will just as quickly flow out.